John-Nik/portfolio/README.md

 **0.6.10:** Made progress in making the icons on the skills section mobile compatible

 **0.6.11:** Trying adding -webkit-transition in the animation of the icons from the skills section placed in the about me page to fix a delay with the animation for the sides of the icons in safari

+**0.6.12:** Trying more webkit changes to optimize the animation effect for apple products